Sarus1997/Sarus1997/readme.md

 ```

 <div align="center">
-  <h3>💀 "The quieter you become, the more you are able to hear." - Kali Linux 💀</h3>
+  <h3>💀 "The quieter you become, the more you are able to hear." 💀</h3>
 </div>

 <hr style="border: 1px solid #00FF00;" />